alanm20/KUF2_2014_vap/README.md

  - A kuf2_char_config.txt file will be created in the same directory as the *.vap file to record character configuration.
 It will be updated whenever double-clicking on a .ksw file to switch body part.

  - Double click on one of the _NUMBER_CHAR-PART.ksw file to cycle through the options for a body part.
-Tt takes a few seconds to reload character.
+IT takes a few seconds to reload the models.

  - Not all character have face/head/earring accessories support, those *_acc.ksw do not have any effect for some characters.